YutamaKotaro/eslint-plugin-dependencies-relation/README.md

 Besides, Let's say there are the rules you want to limit.

-- don't allow accessing `mysql.ts` directory. (e.g import {save} from './infrastracture/mysql').
+- don't allow direct accessing `mysql.ts`. (e.g import {save} from './infrastracture/mysql').
 - instead of that, allow accessing `mysql` module via `index.ts`
-- don't allow accessing `infrastracture` besides `repository directory`
+- don't allow accessing `infrastracture directory` besides `repository directory`

-In these case, this plugin show you against the rules.
+In these case, this plugin detects against the rules and show you.

 ```
 import path ../infrastructure is not allowed from this file  dependency-relation/import